egeneralov/V/README.md

 ### Warning

+0. Domain passwords will be writen to */root/.Vdomainpasswd*.
+Lastest passwd in this file will valid for system user, first - for mysql.
 1. Wasn`t tested with sudo.
 Please, run as root.
 Without root privileges, it will not work - they are required to manage services and configurations.
 2. All MySQL users will allow connect from all hosts. **But** you must edit mysql config to bind to port.
 3. Currently will install PHP *5 and 7* together.